-All reservations for practices, games, performances, meetings, etc. must be made by completing the Practice Facility Request Form found on IMLeagues.com
+All reservations for practices, games, performances, meetings, etc. must be made by completing the Event Request Form found on Campus Groups

 Practice times may be changed at the discretion of the Sports Club Coordinator.

 Conflicts will be heard and resolved by the Sports Club Council